 6bis.
 Members and CNCPs shall ensure that their national observer programmes and service providers only deploy independent and impartial observers.

-7.- The Commission, based on the advice of the SC, may explore and, where feasible, complement with other means of collecting scientific data and additional information in conjunction with human observers.
+7.- The Commission, based on the advice of the SC, should explore and, where feasible, complementary with other means of collecting scientific data and additional information in conjunction with human observers.

 DEPLOYMENT OF OBSERVERS